CloudAvid/PParam/README.md

+Nowadays, most applications send and receive their data in XML format.
+Therefore, we started to write "PParam" to  improve C++ developer productivity and performance to accessing and manipulating  XML files.

 # PParam Library

-PParam is a library based on libxml++ and contains set of classes that defines various structures and contents (data type) of XML.
+PParam library is based on libxml++ .
+Its contains a set of classes that defines various structures and contents (data type) of XML.

-Nowadays, most applications retrieve, save, send and recieve their data in XML format.
-Therefore, Our developers started to write PParam to provide a library that eases manipulating XMLs in C++ programming language.
-By PParam, developers can define a class and then print out the class in XML format or save it into a file or load an XML from string or file to that class.
-You may see PParam as a serialize method, but with some differ.
+Nowadays, most applications send and receive their data in XML format.
+Therefore, Our developers started to write "PParam" to  improve C++ developer productivity and performance to accessing and manipulating  XML files.By PParam, developers can define a class and then print out the class in XML format or save it into a file.
+They also can load XML file to load class.
+You may see PParam as a serialize method, but with some differents.
-In addition, PParam introduces a novel method for designing object-oriented programs that is called XObject.
+In addition, PParam introduces a new method for designing object-oriented programs that is called XObject.
 XObject defines a real world as a set of objects and their connections.
 This method reduces design complexity and increases flexibility and stability of a system.

-## PParam Target
+## PParam roadmap

-The Target of PParam is: <i><b>Developing a general purpose parameter structure in C++ that may be used by programmers without any need of considerations about transfer or storage media of the parameters.</b></i>
+The roadmap of PParam is: <i><b>Developing a general purpose parameter structure in C++ that may be used by programmers without any need of considerations about transfer or storage media of the parameters.</b></i>

 # Installation

-The first stage is to configure PParam for your system:
+The first step is getting  the lasted source and unzipt it. run this command to configure PParam for your system:
 ```shell
 $ ./configure
 ```

 NOTE: if configure does not exist, run ./autogen.sh script.

-The next stage is to build the various binary files.
-Enter:
+The next step is building the various binary files.
+So, enter:
 ```shell
 $ make
 ```

-Then log in as root and enter:
+Then login as root and run:
 ```shell
 $ make install
 ```
-That's all!
+That's all ;-)

 See the examples directory for example code.